codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-01-xz1.md

-In this stage, you'll add an entry for the `Produce` API to the APIVersions response.
+In this stage, you'll implement adding the Produce API to the APIVersions response.

 ## The Produce API